Preetham-2004/PennyPilot/README.md

 # 💸 PennyPilot

 PennyPilot is a modern personal finance tracker that simplifies your income and expense management.
-Powered by a smart dashboard, charts, and an AI chatbot, it brings automation and clarity to your financial life.
+Powered by a smart dashboard, charts, it brings automation and clarity to your financial life.

 ---